OpenEvalProject/evals/manuscripts/elife-15983/v2/manuscript.md

 In summary, we find that acts in a cell autonomous manner in glial cells to mediate migration.
 Furthermore, our data show that that levels of Fra are critical for the initiation stage of glial cell migration and that this is mediated through the cytoplasmic domain of Fra.

-## The efficiency of glia migration depends on the dose of Gcm
+### The efficiency of glia migration depends on the dose of Gcm

-Interestingly, the migratory phenotype of
+Interestingly, the migratory phenotype of fra3/+ glia that also carry the gcm>GFP driver is much stronger than that of fra3/+ glia (compare Figure 2e patterned black an gray column, MI = 67% and Figure 4a patterned light gray and white column, MI = 14%).
+The phenotype is further enhanced in glia that express both the gcm>GFP and a gcm RNAi line (Figure 4a patterned brown and pink column).
+Since the gcm-Gal4 driver is a hypomorphic gcm allele that results from the insertion of a Gal4-containing transposon into the gcm promoter (Jacques et al., 2009), the above result raised the possibility that Gcm and Fra interact genetically.
+To explore this possibility, we analyzed the glia migration phenotype in double heterozygous conditions for fra and two other gcm hypomorphic alleles, including the gcmrA87 enhancer trap carrying a LacZ transposon inserted into the gcm promoter and the imprecise excision line gcm (Riabinina et al., 2015; Vincent et al., 1996; Jacques et al., 2009).
+In addition, we also used a gcm null mutation, gcmN7-4 (Bernardoni et al., 1997).
+This confirms that reducing the dose of Gcm enhances the fra3-mediated phenotype (Figure 3—figure supplement 2b).
+Furthermore, we crossed the fra3 mutation with a gcm driver that does not affect the gcm locus, a transgenic line carrying 6Kb of the gcm promoter fused to the Gal4 gene, which is inserted on the third chromosome (Flici et al., 2014).
+In these wings, we did not observe the enhanced migratory phenotype present in the fra3 , gcm-Gal4 wings (Figure 3—figure supplement 2c).
+These findings suggest that the two genes act in the same genetic pathway that impinges on glial cell migration.

 ![Figure 4.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig4-v2.jpg)

 **Figure 4.:** (a) MI in fra mutants, gcm LOF and rescues of the indicated genotypes: gcm>GFP/+, gcm/fra LOF, gcm>gcm LOF, gcm>gcm KD and gcm>gcm GOF wings. (b) MI calculated at 24 hAPF in gcm>gcm GOF wings.
 The MI was calculated using the membrane GFP transgenic line. (c) Graphical representation of the migratory behavior of gcm>GFP/+, gcm>gcm LOF and gcm>gcm GOF wings at three migratory phases. (d–f) Snapshots of a 22:48 hAPF time-lapse analysis on gcm>GFP/+, gcm>gcm GOF and gcm>gcm LOF wings. (d) 22:48 hAPF corresponds to the time at which L1 glia have surpassed the level of the Costa (white line) in the control gcm>GFP/+ wing, which is why this time point was chosen to compare the position of L1 glia in the different genetic backgrounds.
 By this time, (e) glia migration is already complete in gcm>gcm GOF wing (white arrow), while in (f) gcm>gcm LOF wing, L1 glia are still at the level of Costa (white line).
-Scale bar: (e–g), 10 μm.DOI: http://dx.doi.org/10.7554/eLife.15983.01110.7554/eLife.15983.012Figure 4—source data 1.gcm in glia migration.This file contains underlying raw data for Figure 4.DOI: http://dx.doi.org/10.7554/eLife.15983.012
+Scale bar: (e–g), 10 μm.

 Gcm is a transiently expressed transcription factor that acts very early in glial differentiation (Hosoya et al., 1995; Vincent et al., 1996; Jones et al., 1995).
 In situ hybridization on wild-type (WT) wings has shown that the gcm RNA becomes detectable by 8–9 hAPF (Van de Bor and Giangrande, unpublished data) and fades in glial cells by 24 hAPF (Popkova et al., 2012).
 To clarify the role of Gcm on glia migration, we analyzed wings that are only mutant for gcm and used hypomorphic alleles that allow bypassing the lethality of the null mutation.
 Three allelic conditions were tested: gcm-Gal4/gcmrA87(gcm LOF) (Figure 4a, light brown column, MI = 63%, vs. the MI = 90% of the control line gcm>GFP/+ (white column)), gcm-Gal4 homozygous (Figure 4a, orange column, MI = 41%) and gcmrA87/gcmN7-4 transheterozygous (Figure 3—figure supplement 2b, last column, MI = 28%) animals.
 Migration is indeed less efficient when the amount of Gcm is reduced and the MI is restored to normal values upon reintroduction of Gcm expression (Figure 4a, patterned pink columns).
 Finally, we used the UAS-gcm-RNAi line to reduce the amount of Gcm (gcm KD) and also observed a migratory defect (Figure 4a, dark brown column, MI = 25%).
 The rescue obtained upon co-expressing the UAS-gcm and the UAS-gcm-RNAi transgenes indicates that gcm plays a regulatory role in migration and that the RNAi effects are specific (Figure 4a, patterned pink-dark brown column).
 Furthermore, overexpressing Gcm using the UAS-gcm transgene (gcm GOF) is sufficient to increase the migration efficiency of glial cells, as the percentage of wings showing complete migration increases compared to that in control animals (Figure 4a, pink column and Figure 4b).